gary8564/project-historical-document-analysis/README.md

 * `--warmup` is to input whether to activate the warmup learning rate (True/False).
 It is an optional input argument.
 By default, it is set to True.

 (b) Testing
-Run the testing script to output the prediction results as a json file in Kaggle notebook or open your terminal/command line from the `src` directory and execute the following command:
+····Run the testing script to output the prediction results as a json file in Kaggle notebook or open your terminal/command ····line from the `src` directory and execute the following command:
 ```
 python test.py --backbone ... --weights ...
 ```